xiao7737/concurrentMap/README.md

 # concurrentMap

 ### Features
+ - thread safe and high performance read and write
  - sharding mechanism to reduce lock range
  - read-write lock to improve concurrency
  - murmurHash to make the distribution more reasonable